corda/corda/docs/source/serialization.rst

 must chose whether to create mutable or immutable objects.
 Given the restrictions, we have decided it is better to preserve the immutability of immutable objects rather than force mutability on presumed immutable objects.

-.. note:: Whilst we could potentially infer mutability empirically, doing so exhaustivly is impossible as it's a design decision rather than something intrinsic to the JVM.
-At present, we defer to simply making things imumutable on reconstruction with the following workarounds provided for those who use them.
+.. note:: Whilst we could potentially infer mutability empirically, doing so exhaustively is impossible as it's a design decision rather than something intrinsic to the JVM.
+At present, we defer to simply making things immutable on reconstruction with the following workarounds provided for those who use them.
 In future, this may change, but for now use the following examples as a guide.